big-tuwien/big-tuwien.github.io/content/publication/tuw-139340/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=139340&lang=2
-publication: 'Vortrag: 1st International Conference on Interoperability of Enterprise Software and Applications, Geneva, Switzerland; 23.02.2005 - 25.02.2005; in: "Proceedings of the First International Conference on Interoperability of Enterprise Software and Applications (INTEROP-ESA''05)", (2005)'
+publication: 'Talk: 1st International Conference on Interoperability of Enterprise Software and Applications, Geneva, Switzerland; 02-23-2005 - 02-25-2005; in: "Proceedings of the First International Conference on Interoperability of Enterprise Software and Applications (INTEROP-ESA''05)", (2005)'
 publication_types: